BobbyChristianson/ChatGPTSpringBootTemplate/README.md

 # Spring Boot Template for ChatGPT

 Spring Boot backend application template for ChatGPT.
 Do you have some custom GPTs you want to add to your website or application?
-Skip the work and use this template to quickly add backend API for your custom GPTs.
+Skip the work and use this template to quickly add backend API.
 This application is pretty much a Spring Boot skeleton of the ChatGPT browser.
 There is a small setup but it can pretty much be run right out of the box.